Owor/wilbroad2_chestopacity/README.md

-# wilbroad_chestopacity
+# deeplearning_chestopacity
 A Deep Learning model capable of diagnosing an ultrasound image scan as normal or as having a chest opacity.